The Bankrate promise

-If you constantly spend too much, an app that helps you easily understand how much money can be spent without having to build up credit-card debt is key.
+If you find yourself constantly spending too much, an app that helps you easily understand how much money can be spent without having to build up credit-card debt is key.
 PocketGuard’s In My Pocket feature is designed to do just that by keeping a tab on how much spending money you have available after accounting for bills and other monthly necessities.

 The app’s Insights tool breaks down where a user’s monthly income is spent into customizable categories, highlighting different spending habits.
 The tool has a top merchants section that adds up all the money spent at a specific retailer each month.
-Insight into spending habits, can motivate users to cut overspending in certain categories and stick to their budgets.
+Insight into spending habits can motivate users to cut overspending and stick to their budgets.

 Best for organizing funds: EveryDollar

 EveryDollar brings some old-fashioned budgeting techniques and integrates them with more up-to-date technology.
-One way it does this is by organizing expenses into a classic spreadsheet, with each transaction amount and date listed, which can then be exported as a CSV file.
+It organizes expenses into a classic spreadsheet, with each transaction amount and date listed, which can then be exported as a CSV file.
 By linking a user’s bank account, EveryDollar eases up some of the manual work of filling out a spreadsheet and automatically imports transactions from bank data.

 Like many of the top budgeting apps, EveryDollar allows users to make custom spending categories and group similar expenses together.